INTERNATIONAL BAT APPRECIATION DAY

 The ill-fated flight of Apollo 13 ends with the safe splashdown of the command module.
 Inside crew members James A. Lovell, Jr., Fred W. Haise, Jr., and John L. Swigert, Jr. survive the mission but miss the opportunity to be the third crew to land on the moon due to the No.2 oxygen tank.

 Game of Thrones debuts on HBO.
-Based on author George R.R.
-Martin’s series A Song of Ice and Fire, the series ran for eight seasons.
+The series ran for eight seasons and is based on author George R.R.
+Martin’s series A Song of Ice and Fire.

 April 17th Celebrated (and Not So Celebrated) Birthdays